yakimka/rst_tutorial/l/7_5_substitution_definitions.rst

 ..
-   _Chapter: 6.
-Directives and Roles
+   _Chapter: 7.
+Directives, Roles & Comments
 ..
-   _Next: 7_1_comment_syntax
+   _Next: 8_1_configuration_settings

 ========================================
-Lesson 6.4: Substitution Definitions
+Lesson 7.5: Substitution Definitions
 ========================================

 Substitution definitions in reStructuredText allow you to define a piece of text or